KHOmega/KH-PC-and-Linux-Setup/LuaBackendSetup.md

 - Step 4: Click `Next >` and choose `Install Panacea for Linux`.
    - OpenKH Panacea allows you to load your mods without modifying the game files.

 - Step 5: OpenKH will ask if you want to install `Lua Backend`.
-This is *not* necessary for Re:Fined, so feel free to click `Next >` if you do not wish to install it.
-    - If you choose to install `Lua Backend`, you must rename `LuaBackend.dll` to `dinput8.dll` in your game directory folder where the .exe files are located, otherwise the game will fail to load.
+    -  You ***must*** rename `LuaBackend.dll` to `dinput8.dll` in your game directory folder where the .exe files are located, otherwise the game will fail to load.

 - Step 6: - On the next screen, it will ask you to `Launch via Epic Games`.
 As we are loading with Heroic and not EGS, skip this by clicking `Next >`.